Roseate Spoonbills In The Shrimp Ponds At San Blas

 Northern Potoo In The Mangrove Swamp At San Blas

-Great-tailed Grackles In Zitacuaro
+Great-tailed Grackles stroll on the grass in Zitacuaro

 Wilson’s Warbler at Hotel Rancho San Cayetano

-Slate-throated Redstart At Hotel Rancho San Cayetano
+Slate-throated Redstart at Hotel Rancho San Cayetano

 Frame To Frame – Bob and Jean